bubuku/show-template-name/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Complement to see which template assigned to each page in the list and filter by this criterion
+Plugin to improve the management of your page templates and Custom post Type on WordPress

 == Description ==
 With this plugin, you can easily see which templates have been assigned to each page in the list.
 It is mandatory if you have a theme with many templates and pages, with this plugin you will easily identify them.

-Now you can filter by the name of the template so easily locate pages that use the template.
+Now you can filter by the name of the template, so easily locate pages that use the template.

+We've also added the template Slug name as a class in the body of the Gutenberg editor as well as in the front of the template to better encapsulate the styles if you need it.

+More information in Spanish about the plugin in the link [Improve your template management on WordPress](https://www.bubuku.com/mejor-gestion-plantillas-wordpress/)

 == Installation ==
 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your